 Something big is happening in healthcare, and it’s centered around a desire to have different options within healthcare that considers the whole person.
-This demand is being filled by alternative medicine and a growing base of practitioners who are dedicated to leading the holistic healthcare movement.
+This demand is being filled by alternative medicine schools, careers and a growing base of practitioners who are dedicated to leading the holistic healthcare movement.
 For instance, in 2012, Americans spent over $30 billion on alternative medicine.
 An estimated 59 million Americans spent an average of $500 per person on complementary and alternative medicine (CAM).
 From yoga to nutritional supplements to acupuncture, consumers across the nation are seeking alternatives to pharmaceutical drugs and surgery.
 As studies continue to emerge that point to the validity of these alternative treatments, the CAM movement is gaining momentum without a slowdown in sight.

 What it is

 CAM refers to medical treatments that are offered instead of or alongside mainstream Western therapies.
 Over 30 percent of American adults report using CAM, according to the National Center for Complementary and Integrative Health.

 Alternative medicine can be classified into five main categories:

 - Alternative medical systems

 - Mind-body techniques

 - Energy therapies

 - Manipulative and body-based therapies